 Souha Oulha does not belong to any official group and she is attached to her independence : « An association is something permanent, it needs a daily presence.
 I travel a lot because of my career as an actress.
 Besides, I’m a bit of a wild person.
 I like to do civic actions in my own way.
 That doesn’t prevent me from being friends with all the associations in the country ».

-Same goals but different stories for Assia Brahimi.
-At 34y.o she is vice-president of the association Santé Sidi El Houari (SDH) in Oran, 650 km far from Bejaïa.
-“My days end sometimes at 1 or 2:00 am, but It’s my pleasure cause I really want change things.
-In my job of humans resources manager I achieve my job precisely with always the same method.
-I’m often saying that into an association, the mood aims to build an utopian world.
-It’s about a space of positivity.
-We try, and even if we fail, we try again and again”.
+Same objectives, but a different path for Assia Brahimi.
+At the age of 34, she is vice-president of the Sidi El Houari Health Association (SDH) in Oran, about 650 kilometres west of Béjaïa. « My days sometimes end at 1 or 2 in the morning, but I do it with pleasure because I want to change things.
+In my job [human resources manager], I do the tasks mechanically, there is little room to manoeuvre.
+I often say that within the association we have created an ideal world for ourselves.
+It’s a space for positivity.
+We try, if we fail, we try again », she says.